Mint-System/Dotfiles/README.md

 The Mint System Nextcloud share provides the secrets store.

-The default paths to the database file is are:
+The default paths to the database file are:

 ```bash
 KEEPASS_DATABASE_FILE="$HOME/cloud.mint-system.ch/Mint System/Data/Infrastruktur.kdbx"